 Respecting what is required by the cumulative dissipative cycle of the seeds, before sowing, germination power and harvests increase, as evidenced by experiments and consequences.

 Managing the germination capacity of seeds, in order to increase yields.

-On this page, I consider the procedure that allows to increase the germinability of the seeds, and therefore to increase the harvests.
-This can be done by exploiting the cumulative-dissipative seminal cycle.
+On this page, I consider in brief the procedure that allows to increase the germinability of the seeds, and therefore to increase the harvests.
+This can be done by exploiting the phases of the cumulative-dissipative seminal cycle.

 In nature, this cycle has the function of maintaining over time the germinative capacity of the seeds.

 Thanks to the procedure recommended here, we can now adapt to what is required by this cycle, intervening in accordance with the cycle times, in the right ways, in order to significantly increase the germination of seeds, and crop yields.